mikrono/tModLoaderWiki_kr_ko/ModTile.md

 An array of the IDs of tiles that this tile can be considered as when looking for crafting stations.

+### public int closeDoorID

+The ID of the tile that this door transforms into when it is closed.
+Defaults to -1, which means this tile isn't a door.

+### public int openDoorID

+The ID of the tile that this door transforms into when it is opened.
+Defaults to -1, which means this tile isn't a door.

+### public string chest

+The default name of this chest that is displayed when this chest is open.
+Defaults to the empty string, which means that this tile isn't a chest.
+Setting this field will make the tile behave like a chest (meteors will avoid it, tiles underneath cannot be mined, etc.), but you will have to manually give it storage capabilities yourself.
+(See the example mod in the forums thread for something you can copy/paste.)

+### public bool bed

+Whether or not this tile is a valid spawn point.
+Defaults to false.
+If you set this to true, you will still have to manually set the spawn yourself in the RightClick hook.

 ## Methods

 ### public void AddToArray(ref int[] array)